veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/token-authentication.md

 This communication protocol is for user authentication using asymmetric encryption.
 You'll use this if you plan on making calls using an Authorization: bearer header to the API.
 The API is separate from the usual /api/v1/.

 {{< hint warning >}}
-Please note:
-- We highly recommended to integrate with HTTPS.
+- We highly recommended enabling HTTPS.
 - Base64 uses safe url encoding.
 - Key length is 2048, Hashing algorithm SHA256, OAEP padding.
 - Private key format is PEM PKCS#1.